junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 Again, Auro-3D is a software solution, but the software is still expensive.

 ### You must have object input to encode Atmos
 FALSE.
-You can feed 7.1.2 to most Atmos DAWs for the base.
-And some encoders allow 9.1.6 input.
+Some encoders allow 9.1.6 input.
 But that's about it.
 If you want other layouts, you must make static objects, or pad to 9.1.6.

 ### You must have object input to encode DTS-X
 FALSE.
 DTS-X Encoder Suite is more flexible, and allows 5.1.2 up to 7.1.4 input for DTS-X, including weirdo layouts like 7.1.3.
 For more channels, you need to use objects or the DAW panner.